Tips And Tricks And Shortcuts For Tenses

 Click to know more about the rules of using Tips and Tricks for forms of tenses.

-- As a general tip, make sure that you use consistent form of verb all over the sentence or text, until the theme or time of action needs to change.
+As a general tip, make sure that you use consistent form of verb all over the sentence or text, until the theme or time of action needs to change.
+This helps you to avoid parallelism in a sentence.

 Tips and Tricks – Present Tense